joszko/qrcode_api/README.md

 # qrcode_api
-simple api for encoding and decoding QR codes created using Flask RESTful
+Simple api for encoding and decoding QR codes.
+Created using Flask RESTful

  ## Endpoints